-Enabling EnvironmentCaribbean Regional Strategic Framework on HIV 2014-2018
+Enabling EnvironmentCaribbean Regional Strategic Framework on HIV and AIDS 2014-2018

 An ‘enabling environment’ establishes and sustains equal opportunities for health and well-being regardless of race, class, religion, gender, sexual orientation, age, disability or country of citizenship.
 It refers to the responsibilities of governments with respect to the rights enshrined in the Universal Declaration of Human Rights and the constitutions of all Caribbean States.
 Specific to HIV, these rights underpin the MDGs, UNAIDS Getting to Zero, the PANCAP 10th Annual General Meeting and the 2011 United Nations High Level Meeting Declaration.
 PANCAP’s Justice for All programme establishes human rights as a priority of the regional response through a Pan Caribbean Declaration and Roadmap aimed at reducing stigma, eliminating discrimination and strengthening rights-based legislative frameworks by reforming laws that are incompatible with these international commitments.